Team12ICS485/FinalProject/README.md

 Dominic: Welcome, come on in.
 Have a seat, anywhere on the bar is fine.

 Tiara: Good evening.
 She bobbed her head as she entered the room.
-As the door thudded behind her, she jumped slightly at the sound. ( nervous. )
+As the door thudded behind her, she jumped slightly at the sound.

 As she stammered across the room, her eyes darted around the decor, gazing at the portraits and artistry tapered across the walls.